-The ichthyoses are a group of skin conditions.
-These are characterised by widespread persistent dry, scaly skin.
+Ichthyosis refers to a group of skin conditions that cause a widespread persistent dry, scaly skin.
 This can range from mild to severe and is sometimes associated with skin inflammation (red or darker skin).
 It may be inherited (genetic) or acquired during life.
 The word 'ichthyosis' comes from the Greek word for fish, 'ichthys,' as in some types of ichthyosis, the skin is said to resemble fish scales.

-The inherited forms of ichthyosis are rare, generally present from birth and are usually lifelong conditions.
+Types of ichthyosis that are inherited are rare.
+Generally, these are present from birth and are usually life-long conditions.
 They are due to a single gene which is passed on either from one or both parents, or it develops as a new mutation (change) in the gene very early in the baby's life.
 The more common forms of inherited ichthyosis are usually mild.
 There are a few very rare types that cause problems elsewhere in the body.